 While working on a 1966 Corvette coupe, we found a few spiderweb cracks while we were stripping away the paint under the hood.
-We could spend a lot of time and money replacing the panels or we could repair them.
+We could spend a lot of time and money replacing the panels or we could try a fiberglass repair.
 We had been looking for a reason to try out the JB Weld Plastic Bonder we found at our local NAPA store, so the choice was made.

 The Corvette bodies were not created in a single mold, rather built from multiple pieces bonded together using the first type of structural body adhesive, it was cutting edge technology at the time.
 Modern cars are almost completely glued together for the most part, using modern structural body adhesive epoxies.
 JB Weld Plastic Bonder is essentially the same stuff, just in an easy to use syringe dispenser.
 Structural body adhesives are so strong that the material they are bonded to often fails before the epoxy does.
 Plastic Bonder is a 2-part epoxy that bonds to just about anything, but it is specifically designed for plastic and fiberglass.
 You can even use it to bond metal to plastic or fiberglass, which is really handy when you need to add some support.